 Dear Dr Hossain,

-Thank you for your invitation to submit a revised version of our manuscript "A Study of Association Between Maternal Tetanus Toxoid Immunization and Neonatal Mortality in the Context of Bangladesh: A retrospective analysis of the data from Bangladesh Multiple Indicator Cluster Survey" (PONE-D-24-08202).
+Thank you for your invitation to submit a revised version of our manuscript "Maternal Tetanus Toxoid Immunization and Neonatal Mortality in the Context of Bangladesh: a study of association between neonatal mortality and tetanus toxoid vaccination" (PONE-D-24-08202).

 According to the comments made by the respected reviewers we modified our manuscript.
 Below we address all comments made by the reviewers’ point-by-point (reviewers’ comments in italic, our responses in non-italic plain font and page numbers are according to the track change version of the revised manuscript).
 We look forward to your positive response.